EDMdesigner/EDMdesigner-API-Doc/README.md

 ### edmDesignerApi.removeProject(projectId, callback)
 Removes a project.
 #### Parameters:
   * projectId {String} The id of the project.
-Note that, it has to be a valid MongoDB _id.
-It's best if you use the values what you got when you listed the projects of the user with the edmDesignerAPI.listProjects function.
+Note that it has to be a valid MongoDB _id.
+It's best if you use the values that you got when you listed the projects of the user with the edmDesignerAPI.listProjects function.
   * callback

 #### Example: